Select the sinusoidal function sine or cosine, enter the values, and Click “Calculate” to find the amplitude and period of a function.

 \(\text{Vertical Shift} = D\)

-This method works if you have the graph and can analyze it to determine values:
+This technique works when you have the graph and may analyze it to determine values:

 3.2.1.
 Amplitude: